Sorsogon-State-University-Bulan-Campus/bsit-2-4-2022-grp-8-godala-et-al/README.md

   💓 Special Thanks 💓

- we would like to express our heartfelt gratitude to the people mentioned below for their effort to make this project success!
+ We would like to express our heartfelt gratitude to the people mentioned below for their effort to make this project success!

 ✨ Sir Anthony Gacis
   - for his efficient demonstration video and for giving this opportunity to learn about making static website that will surely be helpful in our future projects.